shedskin/shedskin/README.rst

 Installation
 ------------

 Shed Skin depends on some others projects, such as the `Boehm garbage collector <https://www.hboehm.info/gc/>`_.
-Please see the `documentation`_ on how to install these.
+Please see the `0.`_ on how to install these.